-During the current year the UK Government announced an increase in the main rate of UK corporation tax from 19% to 25%, to take effect from 1 April 2023.
-The change was enacted before the balance sheet date, and the impact has been reflected in these financial statements.
+During the prior year the UK Government announced an increase in the main rate of UK corporation tax from 19% to 25%, to take effect from 1 April 2023.
+The impact of this change was reflected in the financial statements in the prior year and has again been reflected here.